Yaminipriya-kitchamsetty121/AI/README.md

 Travelling Salesman problem:
 Algorithm:
 1. Initialization
-•	Create a list or matrix to represent the distances between cities.
+  ->	Create a list or matrix to represent the distances between cities.
-•	Initialize a variable to store the minimum cost (or distance).
+  ->Initialize a variable to store the minimum cost (or distance).
-•	Create a path list to keep track of the current path.
+  ->Create a path list to keep track of the current path.
 2. Backtracking Function
-1. Define a recursive function tsp (current_city, visited, path, current_cost) that: o	Base Case:
+       1. Define a recursive function tsp (current_city, visited, path, current_cost) that:
+Base Case:
-	If all cities have been visited, add the cost to return to the starting city.
-If this cost is less than the current minimum, update the minimum cost and the best path. o	Recursive Case:
+   ->If all cities have been visited, add the cost to return to the starting city.
+If this cost is less than the current minimum, update the minimum cost and the best path.
+Recursive Case:
-	For each city, if it hasn't been visited:
+     ->	For each city, if it hasn't been visited:
-	Mark it as visited.
+     ->	Mark it as visited.
-	Add the cost to reach this city to the current cost.
+     ->	Add the cost to reach this city to the current cost.
-	Add this city to the current path.
+     ->	Add this city to the current path.
-	Recursively call tsp for the next city.
+     ->	Recursively call tsp for the next city.
-	Backtrack by unmarking the city and removing it from the current path.
+     -> Backtrack by unmarking the city and removing it from the current path.
 3. Driver Function
           1. Define a function solve_ tsp(distances) that:
                             a.
 Initialize the visited list, path, and current cost.
                             b.
 Call the backtracking function starting from the first city.
                             c.
 Print the minimum cost and the best path found.